almudenamcastro/KeepCoding/README.md

 # KeepCoding

 A playground for learning!
-This is where I keep my KeepCoding BigData course.
+This is where I keep the materials of my KeepCoding BigData course.